NSLS-II/ptycho_gui/README.md

 To update the software, simple do `sudo conda update -n ptycho_production nsls2ptycho`

 #### Manual installation
-1. Create a new conda environment named `ptycho_production`: `sudo conda create -n ptycho_production python=3.6 cython pyfftw pyqt=5 numpy scipy matplotlib pillow h5py posix_ipc databroker openmpi mpi4py` (If you need beamline-specific packages, such as `hxntools` for HXN, append the package names in the `conda create` command.
+1. Create a new conda environment named `ptycho_production`: `sudo conda create -n ptycho_production python=3.6 pyfftw pyqt=5 numpy scipy matplotlib pillow h5py posix_ipc databroker openmpi mpi4py` (If you need beamline-specific packages, such as `hxntools` for HXN, append the package names in the `conda create` command.
 This helps resolve possible conflict/downgrade issues.)
 The conda environment `ptycho_production` is activated under the hood using the `run-ptycho` script to be installed in Step 8.
 2. Make sure you are able to log in NSLS-II internal GitLab (https://gitlab.nsls2.bnl.gov/) **via LDAP using your control network account**.
 Currently the backend is host there.
 Do **NOT** register a new account!
 3. Create a temporary workspace: `mkdir /tmp/build_ptycho; cd /tmp/build_ptycho`